MircoDeAndreis/25-26/LAB-K7/README.md

 ## 5.2 Test load balancing
 Type `links www.uniroma3.it` on the client to experiment load balancing.
 Try reloading the page several times with CTRL-R. What happens?
 Why?
 Try closing and launching links several times.
+Ask an AI to write a python script to compute the distribution of server used.
+Put the script in the shared folder to access it on the client.
+Run the script to verify an almost uniform distribution (25% for each server) with large enough number of servers.

 ## 5.3 Sniff DNS traffic
 Use `rndc flush` the clean the cache on ldns.